arohatgi29/Seismic-Processing-using-Madagascar/README.md

        grey title="First 1000 traces after Automatic Gain Control"
        ''')
 ```
-Use **`scons firstagc.view`** to view first 1000 traces

 <img src="https://github.com/arohatgi29/Seismic-Processing-using-Madagascar/blob/main/Images/first1000_agc.png">

 ### Setting geometry
-The data we have: We've received seismic data along with four ASCII files:
+We received seismic data along with four ASCII files:
 Line_001.TXT: It contains information about the spacing between the source and receiver, numbering of shot points and receiver stations, reference velocity, reference level, and some other information.
 Line_001.SPS: It contains information about the source, like its number, location, and elevation.
 Line_001.RPS: It contains information about the receivers, like their number, location, and elevation.
 Line_001.XPS: It contains information about the field record, like its number, which source it belongs to, the channels recorded, and the active receiver range.
-Geometry definition is one of the most time consuming in processing especially for 2D data.
-This process is for converting the observed field parameters recorded in observer logs into trace headers.

 There are no zero coordinates, and all input records are accounted for.
-I wrote the Python code below `sps_check.ipynb` to check the SPS information regarding, total number of shots, total number of receivers...etc.\
-The program output the following information:
+A handy way to QC the source and receiver data is to plot the locations.
+We used awk to gather up the X,Y coordinate information from each of Line_001.SPS and Line_001.RPS.
+We separated the source and receiver coordinates and created csv file to read and plot the geometry in Julia.

 ```sh
 # for sx